-Second, let people know, through labels on the food containers or in some other way, what leftovers are available and how old they are.
+Second, designate a specific spot in your refrigerator, either a whole shelf or part of a shelf, for leftovers, and always place those items there, and then let people know, through labels on the food containers or in some other way, what leftovers are available and how old they are.

 Often family members have no idea what is available, or don't know how old it is, so they're wary to eat it.
 Just keeping everyone informed of what is available goes a long way toward making sure the leftovers actually get eaten.